Rate-cost tradeoffs in control: Main results

 \begin{thm} Consider the partially observed linear stochastic system \eqref{eq:system1}, \eqref{eq:system2}.
 Suppose further that $X_1, V$ and $W$ are all Gaussian.
 At any target LQR cost $b > b_{\min}$, the rate-cost function is bounded below as

-\end{thm} The bound in \thmref{thm:mainpo} is nontrivial if both $\mat M > 0$ and $\mat N > 0$.
-The necessary condition for that is $\rank \mathsf B = \rank \mat C = n$. \detail{ Tatikonda et al implies (incorrectly) that in the Gaussian case

-} In the fully observed system, $\mathsf C = \mathsf K = \mathsf I$, $\mat P = \mathsf N = \mathsf \Sigma_{ V}$, $\mathsf \Sigma_{ W} = \mathsf 0$, and \eqref{eq:mainpog} reduces to \eqref{eq:maing}.
-As we will see in Section \ref{sec:c}, the key to proving Theorem \ref{thm:mainpo} is to represent the evolution of the current encoder's estimate of the state in terms of its previous best estimate and an independent Gaussian, as carried out by the Kalman filter recursion.
-It is for this technique to apply that we require the noises to be Gaussian.\footnote{Note that \thmref{thm:main} makes no such restrictions.} \vlong{\figref{fig:rdpo} displays the lower bound in \thmref{thm:mainpo} as a function of the target cost $b$, together with the entropy of a simple uniform variable-rate quantizer.}{} As in the fully observed case, the observer quantizes the innovation, only now the innovation is the difference between the observer's estimate and the controller's estimate.
+\end{thm} The bound in \thmref{thm:mainpo} is nontrivial if both $\mat M \succ \mat 0$ and $\mat N \succ \mat 0$.
+The necessary condition for that is $\rank \mathsf B = \rank \mat C = n$.
+In the fully observed system, $\mathsf C = \mathsf K = \mathsf I$, $\mat P = \mathsf N = \mathsf \Sigma_{ V}$, $\mathsf \Sigma_{ W} = \mathsf 0$, and \eqref{eq:mainpog} reduces to \eqref{eq:maing}.
+As we will see in \secref{sec:c}, the key to proving \thmref{thm:mainpo} is to represent the evolution of the current encoder's estimate of the state in terms of its previous best estimate and an independent Gaussian, as carried out by the Kalman filter recursion.
+It is for this technique to apply that we require the noises to be Gaussian.\footnote{Recall that Theorems \ref{thm:main}, \ref{thm:maina}, \ref{thm:mainu} make no such restrictions.} \vlong{\figref{fig:rdpo} displays the lower bound in \thmref{thm:mainpo} as a function of the target cost $b$, together with the entropy of a simple uniform variable-rate quantizer.}{} As for the achievable scheme, as in the fully observed case, the observer quantizes the innovation, only now the innovation is the difference between the observer's estimate and the controller's estimate.
 The scheme operates as follows.
-The observer sees $Y_i$, recursively computes its state estimate, computes the innovation, quantizes the innovation.
-The controller receives the quantized value of the innovation, recursively computes its state estimate, and forms the control action that is a function of controller's state estimate only.
+The observer sees $Y_i$, recursively computes its estimate of the state $X_i$, computes the innovation, quantizes the innovation.
+The controller receives the quantized value of the innovation, recursively computes its own estimate of the state $X_i$, and forms the control action that is a function of controller's state estimate only.
 Accordingly, the tasks of state estimation, quantization and control are separated.
 The momentous insight afforded by Theorem \ref{thm:mainpoa} below is that in the high rate regime, this simple scheme performs provably close to $\mathbb R(b)$, the best rate-cost tradeoff theoretically attainable.

 \vlong{

 }{}